Ajmalniz/openai-agents/02_DACA_AGENT_NATIVE/00_concepts_strategies_technologies/01_agent_native_clouds/readme.md

    - Build the system with cloud infrastructure in mind, using managed AI services or scalable compute resources.
    - Leverage cloud tools to accelerate development (e.g., pre-trained AI models).
 5. **Ensure Resilience and Scalability**:
-   - Use the actor model’s supervision for fault tolerance.
+   - Use the actor model's supervision for fault tolerance.
    - Rely on cloud-native orchestration to scale agents during high demand.

 ### Example Scenario: Building a Customer Support AI System
 - **Goal**: Create an AI system to handle customer inquiries for an online store.
 - **Agents**:
-  - **Chatbot Agent**: Understands customer queries (e.g., “Where’s my order?”).
+  - **Chatbot Agent**: Understands customer queries (e.g., "Where's my order?").
   - **Order Tracking Agent**: Retrieves order status from a database.
   - **Escalation Agent**: Transfers complex issues to human support.
 - **Actor Model**: